PerfectExamples/Perfect-ToDo-iOS-Demo/README.md

 Current the iOS app supports user registration, login, ToDo item browsing, ToDo item deletion/mark complete/mark incomplete (swipe for actions), and ToDo item creation.

+Because API calls through `NSURLSession` are asynchronous, it is important to note the use of KVO notifications for UI updates, which also must be explicitly sent to the main thread, otherwise crashes will ensue.

 ## Issues

 We are transitioning to using JIRA for all bugs and support related issues, therefore the GitHub issues has been disabled.